Bhupesh-V/Bhupesh-V.github.io/about.md

 -->
 <h1 align="center">Hi 👋</h1>

 I am Bhupesh Varshney, Developer & FOSS Enthusiast & Creator living in New Delhi, India.
 I like to build & create stuff using Python, Go, Flutter & Bash.
-Professionally I have around 17 months of experience in Product-Based Startups.
+Professionally I have around 19 months of experience in Product-Based Startups.
+I happen to be Community Manager for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 100K software & tech folks across India.

 I make Web, Tools and Open-Source & frequently write about tech & my journey here.
 You can find more of my content on  [**dev.to**](https://dev.to/bhupesh) and [**freeCodeCamp**](https://www.freecodecamp.org/news/author/bhupesh/).

-I use [**twitter**](https://twitter.com/bhupeshimself) mostly to rant about tech, share & learn what others are doing, I am also a Community Admin at [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 50K software & tech folks across India.
+I use [**twitter**](https://twitter.com/bhupeshimself) mostly to rant about tech, share & learn what others are doing.

 <br>
 <center>